yiisoft/yii2-debug/README.md

     return strtr('<a href="ide://open?url=file://{file}&line={line}">{text}</a>', ['{file}' => $filePath]);
 },
 ```
-of course you can add all posible path like this (for backend main-local config)
+You can add all posible path like this (valid for advanced template backend main-local.php config):

 ```php
 'traceLine' => function($options, $panel) {
     $filePath = $options['file'];